 when hogg met harry

 Is it important to class creativity?
 Model, designer, musician, muse, performer, icon - does it need to be labeled to empower?
-Embracing the multifaceted nature of creativity, Pam Hogg, who hails from Glasgow, but lives in London - started life as a painter, but is known as a fashion designer (her slinky catsuits have ennobled the bodies of Siouxsie Sioux and Lady Gaga), musician and DJ.
-Debbie Harry, who's career as the genre-defying iconic front woman of Blondie has spanned five decades, still finds excitement in embracing the moment: working with new artists such as Dev Hynes and Charli xcx on the band's new album.
-Meeting initially, in the mid 80s, the pair became firm friends, forming a punk rock partnership that endures to this day.
-They sat down in London together for The Fifth Sense to discuss creativity, cocktails and everything in between.
+Embracing the multifaceted nature of creativity, Pam Hogg - who hails from Glasgow, but lives in London - started life as a painter, but is known as a fashion designer (her slinky catsuits have ennobled the bodies of Siouxsie Sioux and Lady Gaga), musician, and DJ.
+Debbie Harry - whose career as the genre-defying iconic front woman of Blondie has spanned five decades - still finds excitement in embracing the moment: working with new artists such as Dev Hynes and Charli xcx on the band's new album.
+Meeting initially in the mid 80s, the pair became firm friends, forming a punk rock partnership that endures to this day.
+They sat down in London together for The Fifth Sense to discuss creativity, cocktails, and everything in between.

 Pam: I remember exactly the first time we met.
 How do you remember it?